anjackson/codex/content/patterns/concepts/index.md

----
-title: Concepts
+# Concepts

-subtitle: Models of digital information and preservation.
+Models of digital information and preservation.
-weight: 6
-draft: true
----

 The Information Model